adventureFAN/MasVis-for-Windows/README.md

 ## Try it yourself with *Eternal Desert*

 MasVis for Windows includes **three controlled demo files** built from the same track.
-You can listen to them, analyze them separately, and reproduce two (or more?) very different Dynamics Comparison cases yourself.
+You can listen to them, analyze them separately, and reproduce very different Dynamics Comparison cases yourself.

 - 🎧 **[Eternal Desert — Reference](examples/Eternal%20Desert%20-%20Reference.mp3)**